On C-class equations: Wilczynski--flatness and the main result

-\begin{theorem} For a scalar ODE of order at least $4$ and systems of ODEs of order at least $3$, the generalized Wilczynski invariants from Definition \ref{D:Wilc} can be computed from the essential curvature of the associated canonical Cartan geometry.
-In particular, vanishing of all generalized Wilczynski invariants is equivalent to the fact that the curvature function $\kappa$ has values in the sum $\bbE+\im(\partial^*)^1$, where the superscript indicates elements of (filtration) homogeneity $\geq 1$. \end{theorem} \begin{proof} The key ingredient for this result is the description of Wilczynski invariants in terms of a partial connection form from \cite{Dou2008}.
+\begin{theorem} For a scalar ODE of order at least $4$ and systems of ODEs of order at least $3$, the generalized Wilczynski invariants from Definition \ref{D:Wilc} are equivalently encoded as components of the essential curvature function of the associated canonical Cartan geometry: \begin{itemize} \item $\omega^\sfX\otimes \sfY^k$ for $k=2,\dots,n$ in case of a scalar ODE or systems of ODEs of order $n+1$; \item additionally, the trace-free part of the component corresponding to $\omega^\sfX\otimes \sfY$ in case of a system of ODEs. \end{itemize}

+Vanishing of all generalized Wilczynski invariants is equivalent to the fact that the curvature function $\kappa$ has values in the sum $\bbE+\im(\partial^*)^1$, where the superscript means (filtration) homogeneity $\geq 1$. \end{theorem}

+\begin{proof} The key ingredient for this result is the description of Wilczynski invariants in terms of a partial connection form from \cite{Dou2008}.
 Given the manifold $\cE$ describing the equation and the subbundle $E\subset T\cE$ from \S \ref{S:geo-str}, we can form the quotient bundle $N:=T\cE/E$.
 Given sections $\xi$ of $E$ and $s$ of $N$, we can choose $\eta\in\fX(\cE)$ which projects onto $s$, and project the Lie bracket $[\xi,\eta]$ to $N$.
 One immediately verifies that this gives rise to a well defined bilinear operation $D: \Gamma(E)\times\Gamma(N)\to\Gamma(N)$ which defines a partial connection, i.e.~it is linear over smooth functions in the first variable and satisfies a Leibniz rule in the second variable.
 Hence, we write it as $(\xi,s)\mapsto D_\xi s$.

 Now the canonical Cartan geometry gives rise to a specific description of this operation.
 Denoting by $p:\cG\to\cE$ the Cartan bundle and by $\omega$ the Cartan connection, we get $T\cE=\cG\times_P(\fg/\fp)$, with $E\subset T\cE$ corresponding to the submodule in $\fg/\fp$ spanned by $\sfX+\fp$.
 This module is $\fq / \fp$, so $N = \cG\times_P(\fg/\fq)$.
 Otherwise put, the bundle $\cG\to\cE$ defines a reduction to the structure group $P$ of the (frame bundle of the) vector bundle $N\to\cE$, and we can describe the partial connection in terms of this reduction.